 Agricultural Adjustment Act

-One of the first to be introduced and enacted was the Agricultural Adjustment Act (AAA).
+One of the first to be introduced and enacted was the Agricultural Adjustment Act (AAA) in 1933.

 For the first time, Congress declared that it was “the policy of Congress” to balance supply and demand for farm commodities so that prices would support a decent purchasing power for farmers.
 This concept, outlined in the AAA, was known as “parity.”